 Ironically Iceland has one of the highest per head greenhouse gas emissions in Europe.
 Imported oil is used to power Iceland’s fishing fleet, cars and buses.
 Iceland uses more power per head than any other country in the world, primarily because of its fishing and heavy industry.

-Find out more about Iceland’s renewable energy exploitation in this 2001 article (PDF): Geothermal Energy in Iceland.
+Find out more about Iceland’s renewable energy exploitation in this article (PDF): Renewable Energy in Iceland.